Top 10 John Deacon Queen Songs

 “Spread Your Wings”

-A rising appreciating of musical drama permeates “Spread Your Wings,” which was released as a single in the winter of 1978 (and promoted with a snowbound music video shot in drummer Roger Taylor‘s backyard).
+A rising appreciation of musical drama permeates “Spread Your Wings,” which was released as a single in the winter of 1978 (and promoted with a snowbound music video shot in drummer Roger Taylor‘s backyard).
 It’s the only Queen single without chorused vocals stacked behind Freddie Mercury’s lead and delivered in a rare third-person narrative by the group, which encourages protagonist Sammy to follow his dreams.

 “I Want to Break Free”

 Even though “I Want to Break Free” is closely associated with Freddie Mercury, Deacon composed the song for 1984’s The Works.
 Mercury barely concealed his gay lifestyle in the song’s hilariously tongue-in-cheek video.
-But “I Want to Break Free” is Deacon’s creation and was a worldwide smash that almost everyone could relate to.
+But “I Want to Break Free” is John Deacon’s creation and was a worldwide smash that almost everyone could relate to.
 Its message about freedom – be it personal, political, spiritual, etc. — connected in almost every country except the U.S., where the video’s cross-dressing humor was totally lost on MTV and other mainstream outlets, which promptly banned it.
 So much for the land of the free …

 “You’re My Best Friend”

 How do you follow a stratospheric hit like “Bohemian Rhapsody,” which celebrates rock ‘n’ roll excess with fearless hubris?
 By coming back down to earth with Deacon’s tender love letter to his wife.
 “You’re my Best Friend” was released as the second single from Queen’s historic A Night at the Opera album and marks the bassist’s first single as composer.
 He was just learning how to play the electric piano when he came up with “You’re My Best Friend.”